wavefrontHQ/docs/pages/doc/tracing_java_tutroial.md

   ![The screenshots shows grid layout selected for the service layout of the foo-beachsirts application.](images/tracing_java_tutorial_service_layout.png)
 1. Click on the **styling** service and click **Dashboard**.
   <br/>![The screenshot shows the pop up that comes when you click the styling service.
 The dashboard link is highlighted.](images/tracing_java_tutorial_cick_service.png)
 1. You are taken to the [Service Dashboard](tracing_service_dashboard.html) of the styling service.
-The default, read-only dashboard for a service lets you explore trace data sent by each service in your application.
+The default, read-only dashboard for a service lets you explore RED metrics derived from trace data as well as component metrics data sent by each service in your application.
 1. Click **See All styling Traces**.
   ![The screenshot shows the service dashboard for the styling service.
 The See all styling traces just below Overview is highlighted.](images/tracing_java_tutorial_drilldown_to_traces_bowser.png)
 1. You are taken to the [Traces Browser](tracing_traces_browser.html).